Blog / Growth

 Of course, depending on your app, overtaking a screen might not be the best way to share and a less obtrusive option, is a better option.

-56 steps to mini-launch every new feature to your audience.
+These are the 56 steps to mini-launch every new feature to your audience.
 Don’t be afraid to share it often and wide.
 Most inboxes are pretty crowded, so it usually takes a few tries to get seen by your customers.
 Of course blasting spam to your customers will have the opposite effect, so always make sure the content you share has real value to them.

 Written by July Forand